ystia/yorc/doc/plugins.rst

 You can instruct Yorc to make available some TOSCA definitions as builtin into Yorc.
 To do so you need to get the definition content using the way you want.
-For simplicity we will use a simple go string variable in the bellow example.
+For simplicity we will use a simple go string variable in the below example.
 Then you need to update ``ServeOpts`` in your main function.

 .. code-block:: Go